-So, if you want the flavour of pudding but more appropriate for hot weather?
-Try Christmas Pudding Ice Cream!!
+If you want the flavour of pudding, but more appropriate for hot weather, or if you want something a little less heavy and intense?
+Try Christmas Pudding Ice Cream.
 I promise even people who are ho-hum about pudding will enjoy it!

 Truly, it’s SO easy to make.
 It’s also perfect if you have leftover Christmas pudding or cake.
 This is much better!